 It was the main venue of the 2019 European Youth Winter Olympic Festival, but we will all remember it by breath-taking performance in ice skating – a bolero danced by Jane Torvill and Cristopher Deen.

-Even more than thirty-five years after the Olympics You can still see Vučko, the Olympic mascot, and Olympic logo standing on a tower.
+Even more than thirty-five years after the Olympics You can still see Vučko, the Olympic mascot, and the Olympic logo standing on a tower.
 Vučko came in the guise of a wolf.

-An animal typically found in the forests of the Dinaric Alps region.
+An animal is typically found in the forests of the Dinaric Alps region.
 Through his smiling, frightened or serious facial expressions, Vučko gave the wolf a rather friendly appearance.
 It changed the usually ferocious image of this animal.

 Vučko embodies courage and strength and was a symbol of winter and the triumph of good over evil.
 The happy Vučko is also the symbol of man’s centuries-old efforts to conquer nature, to gain friendship from a beast, to make a wolf become Vučko.
 We will see the mascot Vučko at Olympic Village Mojmilo.

-After panorama of Sarajevo and stories related to the Olympics, our Olympic tour goes on from Sarajevo, and our guide will take you to three beautiful mountains.
+After a panorama of Sarajevo and stories related to the Olympics, our Olympic tour goes on from Sarajevo, and our guide will take you to three beautiful mountains.

 First on our way is mountain Bjelasnica which is the highest part of the Dinaric Mountains.
-It is also the best ski center in Bosnia and Herzegovina today.
-Alpine skiing disciplines of the Olympic Games were held on this mountain where you can take a cable car and enjoy fresh mountain air.
+It is also the best ski centre in Bosnia and Herzegovina today.
+Alpine skiing disciplines of the Olympic Games were held on this mountain where you can take a cable car and enjoy the fresh mountain air.
 In a beautiful mountain house, we can enjoy hot tea.